LGrow/.github/profile/README.md

-# 🐹 LGrow, the language that gives you freedom.
+# 🐹 LGrow, the most simplified high-performance language!

 - Before, we needed to make this presentation, since this character is VERY important to our story.
 Since it was and will forever be our first mascot.